-As they say, you can’t call yourself a professional PCB or Hardware engineer without having to have use SnapEDA before.
+As they say, you can’t call yourself a professional PCB or Hardware engineer without having to use SnapEDA before.
 At SnapEDA, you can search for the schematic symbols and PCB footprints of millions of major components.
-SnapEDA vision is the eradicate the need of creating your own library or footprint ever again, with access to millions of components, hardly will you not find what you are seeking for.
-Furthermore, SnapEDA also offers to deliver a part not generally available for you within 24 hours!
+SnapEDA’s vision is to eradicate the need of creating your own library or footprint ever again, with access to millions of components, hardly will you not find what you are seeking.
+Furthermore, SnapEDA also offers to deliver a footprint for a part not generally available for you within 24 hours!
 They support footprints and models for the most common CAD software like Altium, Eagle, KiCAD, OrCAD, PADs, PCB123, and Pulsonix.

 Just like SnapEDA, Ultra Librarian it’s also a rich platform to find most component footprint you are looking for.
 They offer both 2D, 3D, layout, the footprint of most components and even supports a lot of CAD software.
 They are available to download for free.
-One significant advantage of using Ultra Librarian over SnapEDA is that Ultra Librarian provides purchasing options for the user.
-Ultra shows several stores where you can purchase the components you are looking for.
-Ultra basically offers you the full package.
+Both platforms, Ultra Librarian and SnapEDA provide purchasing options for the end-user.
+They list several stores where you can purchase the components you are looking for and offer you the full package.

 For the KiCad hardcore fans, this is for you.
 KiCad is known for its opensource software also provides official libraries that are readily available for download on their website.
 They include schematic symbols, PCB footprints, and comes complete with 3D modeling data to complement their 3DViewer tool, which enables you to inspect your design more in detail with an interactive 3D view.
 The libraries are available on GitHub for download and even collaboration.